 For instance, in the sentence: “Edward Famous lost over 30 pounds while he was writing his new book on human rights”, find a word or place where you can find Malkuth.
-On the first look, it might be a book as something which is the base and fruit of Edward’s labor.
+On the first look, it might be a book as something which is the base and fruit of Edward’s labour.
 But, that could be pounds too.
 Something happened to Edward, he lost his pounds.
-It is heaviness, mass, firmness, in other words Malkuth.
-You need not seek for perfection, it is enough to follow the thoughts in this way and find an answer which is definitive, without additional speculation.
+It is heaviness, mass, firmness, in other words, Malkuth.
+You need not seek perfection, it is enough to follow the thoughts in this way and find an answer which is definitive, without additional speculation.

 Have a look upon an object that you know the best – have a look upon yourself – and find where there is Malkuth.
 Maybe your legs were not developed enough, maybe Malkuth manifested more at some other part of your body?
 Find some talent you got that represents Malkuth, as well as some of your defects or drawbacks related to it.

 This is a kind of magical puzzle.
-All you need to do is to go out and make inventory of Malkuth.
-Qabalah, when used as a practical tool, is excellent for mind and it will not be too long before you notice that you started to view things differently, and that you started to find deeper meanings in them.
+All you need to do is to go out and make an inventory of Malkuth.
+Qabalah, when used as a practical tool, is excellent for the mind and it will not be too long before you notice that you started to view things differently, and that you started to find deeper meanings in them.
 It is necessary to approach this with a certain subtle spirit of playing a game, as intuition and imagination express themselves in this wonderfully, and being too serious or stern would ruin your efforts.
 It is not necessary to create connections, just put the emphasis on defining the already existing ones.
 And when you do that, more than anything you will need childish enthusiasm and sense for a game.

-Note: I wrote this article at the age of 20, it is little bit naive and old-fashioned but it attracts to my being a pleasant and good energy.
+Note: I wrote this article at the age of 20, it is a little bit naive and old-fashioned but it attracts to my being a pleasant and good energy.